Superwash -- superwashing -- is treating wool chemically so that it can be machine-washed without fear of shrinkage.

 - Covering or eliminating the scales weakens the yarn because scales prevent yarn from stretching and breaking ... when fibers are lined up in opposite directions, the scales prevent the fibers from slipping past each other ... the scales hold the yarn together.
 Some knitters describe yarns superwashed with polymer as slippery, and they are well-known to stretch over time

 - Some people find the feel of polymer-superwashed fiber to be uncomfortable ... much more like a synthetic fiber ... which makes sense, given the synthetic coating on the wool

 - Superwashing involves chemical treatments that many would prefer to avoid

 - Superwashed wool loses the "memory" ... a woolen garment over time will conform to the wearer, but superwashed wool does not have the garment memory

 - Superwashed fiber is more prone to pilling

 These differences in properties between superwashed and natural wool fiber make them better or worse for different uses.

-WeatherWool completely avoids the use of superwashing for our woven garments.
+WeatherWool is working to completely avoid the use of superwashing for all our garments.
+But it will take us time to get there.
+And there is no guarantee the techniques we try will improve our products.
 We want great strength and durability and we very much desire the fiber to handle water according to Nature's design.
 Also, our tops (shirts, jackets) are almost always worn over a base layer, although in unusual circumstances they can certainly be worn comfortably on the skin, and I have personally done so many times.
 Our Pants are normally worn without a base layer, but Pants don't hug the body, and legs don't generate moisture and oils like the torso.

-Lastly and importantly, the information presented here is the best I can figure out after doing some research.
-I'd be more than happy to hear from people who can make it better!!
+Also, I'll repeat ... the information presented here is the best I can figure out after doing some research.
+I'd be more than happy to hear from people who can make it better.